micro-platform/poc-hystrix/README.md

-# poc-hystrix
+# Poc-hystrix

-This project uses
+This project experiments on Netflix's [Hystrix](https://github.com/Netflix/Hystrix) implementation of the circuit-breaker pattern.

 ## Installation